HackCU/pages/_pages/guide/sponsor.md

 We will be providing all meals, snacks and drinks, and you are allowed to eat and drink anything at the event!

-### What information should I provide about my company challenge?
+### What information should I provide for my company challenge?
 In order to make the most of your challenge during HackCU, we recommend you to provide with the following:

 - Challenge name: How should we call your challenge?